 Take sertraline once a day.
 You can take it with or without food.

 You can choose to take sertraline at any time, as long as you stick to the same time every day.

 If you have trouble sleeping, it's best to take it in the morning.

-If you occasionally forget to take a dose, do not worry.
-Take your next dose the next day at the usual time.
-Never take 2 doses at the same time to make up for a forgotten one.
+If you occasionally forget to take a dose, skip the missed dose and take your next dose the next day at the usual time.

 If you forget doses often, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.